Sahithi-thummuri/Employee_Churn_Prediction_MachineLearning/README.md

 5. ROC and AUC:
    ![image](https://github.com/Sahithi-thummuri/Employee_Churn_Prediction_MachineLearning/assets/142358393/566d697e-dd0a-4b2a-b598-cf8e3865fca3)

-From the results and comparison metrics obtained, we see that the algorithms – Logistic Regression, Random Forest, Kernel SVM and XGBoost give us the best accuracy scores of >85% even with 10-fold cross-validation.
+<b>From the results and comparison metrics obtained, we see that the algorithms – Logistic Regression, Random Forest, Kernel SVM and XGBoost give us the best accuracy scores of >85% even with 10-fold cross-validation.</b>

+<b>#FILE DESCRIPTION:</b>

+1. Employee_Churn_Prediction_Report.pdf: Complete description of the project
+2. Employee_Churn_Code.pdf: Execution of the project